Australian National Dictionary Centre

 The Australian National Dictionary Centre (ANDC) at the Australian National University in Canberra is a major centre for lexicographical research in Australia.
 It is jointly funded by the Australian National University (ANU) and Oxford University Press Australia and New Zealand.
 The Centre conducts research into Australian English and provides Oxford University Press with editorial expertise for its Australian dictionaries.
-In 2025, it was announced that ANU would be shutting down the centre as part of it’s controversial Renew ANU money saving plan.
+In 2025, it was announced that ANU would be shutting down the centre as part of its controversial Renew ANU money saving plan.

 History

 The founding director of the Australian National Dictionary Centre, W. S. (Bill) Ramson (1933–2011), was one of several researchers and academics in the 1970s who saw the need for a general Australian dictionary.
 In the late 1970s, based at the Australian National University in Canberra, he began research on a specialised work, a dictionary of Australianisms based on historical principles.
 The dictionary would be an Australian version of the Oxford English Dictionary, recording the history of Australian words.
 After several years of data collection a publishing contract was signed with Oxford University Press (Australia) in 1983, and Ramson and his team began work on the editing process.
 The trials and tribulations of this process are outlined in Ramson’s book Lexical Images (OUP, 2005).

 The Australian National Dictionary Project became the Australian National Dictionary Centre with the signing of a contract between Oxford University Press and the Australian National University in 1988.